ZhiZe-ZG/zhize-zg.github.io/docs/_posts/FileFormatResearch/_SpecialPages/2024-04-06-introduction.md

 Read only:

+* 🆓📖 `.avi` [Audio Video Interleave](/fileformatresearch/2024/05/05/avi): An audio and video file format dominated by Microsoft.
 * 🆓📖 `.flv` [Flash Video](/fileformatresearch/2024/05/05/flv): An audio and video container for Adobe Flash.

 #### Web Page Style Sheet